Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 1. Click on the "Tide Scans Translator" menu to access various translation and information fetching options.

-2. Choose the desired translation or information fetching method based on your needs.
+2. Choose the desired translation, information fetching, or prompt generation method based on your needs.

-3. Follow the on-screen prompts to provide necessary input, such as DeepL API Key, row numbers, etc.
+3. Follow the on-screen prompts to provide necessary input, such as API keys, row numbers, etc.

-4. The Add-On will automatically translate Japanese text, fetch information, and populate the specified columns with the results.
+4. The Add-On will automatically perform translations, fetch information, or generate prompts and populate the specified columns with the results.

 ## Translation Options

 ### DeepL Translation

-- To use DeepL for translation, click on "Tide Scans Translator" in the menu, then select "Translate Japan to English (DeepL)" or "Translate Japan to English (DeepL) - Specific Row."
+- To use DeepL for translation, click on "Tide Scans Translator" in the menu, then select the DeepL translation option of your choice.

 - If prompted, enter your DeepL API Key.
 If you haven't provided it before, you'll be asked to enter it.
 The API Key will be saved for future use.